danielfett/draft-dpop/mainmatter.md

     request in which the JWT was received, ignoring any query and fragment parts,
  1. the token was issued within an acceptable timeframe (see (#Token_Replay)), and
- 1. that a JWT with the same `jti` value has not been received previously (see (#Token_Replay)).
+ 1. that, within a reasonable consideration of accuracy and resource utilization, a JWT with the same `jti` value has not been received previously (see (#Token_Replay)).

 Servers SHOULD employ Syntax-Based Normalization and Scheme-Based